julelang/manual/src/integrated-jule/interoperability/structures.md

 ## Classes

 In C++, structs and classes are almost the same thing.
-A structure linking is typically class compatible.
-In other words, interoperability can also be used with classes struct linking.
+A structure linking is typically class-compatible.
+In other words, interoperability can also be used with class struct linking.

 For example: